 Contemporary Dinosaurs

-The larger Edmontosaurus was an herbivore like the Stygimoloch and might have been a competitor for plant resources.
+The larger Edmontosaurus was an herbivore like Stygimoloch and might have been a competitor for plant resources.
 Yet, their differing feeding habits could have allowed them to coexist without direct conflict.
 The specialized diet of the Stygimoloch might have meant it occupied a different ecological niche, reducing competition.

-The Triceratops and Ankylosaurus, both larger and heavily armored herbivores, present a stark contrast to the relatively smaller Stygimoloch.
+Triceratops and Ankylosaurus, both larger and heavily armored herbivores, present a stark contrast to the relatively smaller Stygimoloch.
 Their presence paints a picture of a world where size and strength were crucial for survival.

-Then, there was the Tyrannosaurus, a predator of terrifying proportions.
-The Stygimoloch, despite its smaller size, was no easy prey.
+Then, there was Tyrannosaurus, a predator of terrifying proportions.
+Stygimoloch, despite its smaller size, was no easy prey.
 Its thick skull and the horn-like structures could have been used in defense, making any predatory attempt a risky endeavor.
 This dynamic might have added a layer of tension to their coexistence.
-Yet, the Stygimoloch found its place in this world, a testament to the diverse ways life adapted and thrived in the prehistoric era.
+Yet, Stygimoloch found its place in this world, a testament to the diverse ways life adapted and thrived in the prehistoric era.

 List of All Dinosaurs